fredguile/lynx-travel-agent/README.md

-# lynx-helper-firefox-extension
+# panpac-helper-browser-extension

-Firefox extension to use as helper for lynx-reservations.com
+Firefox/Chrome extension to use as helper for Pan PAC day to day tasks.